 Businesses also have a life cycle and ours is no exception.
 There are six phases in the life cycle of a business: the first three are dependent upon the efforts of the individual leader, the next two are dependent upon the core ideology, and the final phase is when the leader and the core ideology give way to expedience, status, and greed.
 I would like to see us stay in the Expansion Phase forever.
 Every phase calls for significant adaptations.

 The founder of the business sets out on a journey, chasing a dream.
 Few are convinced, and those who come along do so on faith alone.

 2. The Rebel Phase

 The battle has been joined.
 The business lives on the edge of success or failure every day.
-There is no respite, the leader knows that success or failure rest in his ability and efforts alone.
+There is no respite, the leader knows that success or failure rests in his ability and efforts alone.
 The team is tight and loyal, there is no room for anything less than total commitment.

 3. The Captain Phase

 Initial success creates a more intrepid attitude.
-The team grows into a work force and internal conflict begins.
+The team grows into a workforce and internal conflict begins.
 The business works at becoming more productive and efficient.
 Competition and creativity are at their height.
 The leader must begin to delegate.
 Things are changing overnight.
 The business remains fluid and adaptive.

 4. The Expansion Phase

 The business is a financial success and is recognized as a force in its industry.
 Competition is giving way to internal growing pains as the main concern.
 Expansion in its core business and development of an efficient infrastructure provide the foundation for further development.
 Professional management is being developed and gaining power.
 Profits provide for creativity and new ideas create new opportunities.

 5. The Diversification Phase